Jump back to chapter selection.

 3 Excitation of Surface Plasmon Polaritons at Planar Interfaces

-Surface plasmon polaritons propagating at the flat interface between a conductor and a dielectric are essentially two-dimensional electromagnetic waves.
-Confinement is achieved since the propagation constant is greater than the wave vector in the dielectric, β>k, leading to decay on both sides of the interface.
-Therefore, excitation by three-dimensional light beams is not possible unless special techniques for phase-matching are employed.
-Alternatively, different geometries may be used.
+Surface plasmon polaritons (SPPs) propagating at the flat interface between a conductor and a dielectric are essentially two-dimensional electromagnetic waves.
+Their confinement is a consequence of their propagation constant β being greater than the wave number k=k0εd of light in the adjacent dielectric medium (where εd is the dielectric permittivity of the dielectric), or β>k0εd.
+This condition leads to evanescent decay of the SPP fields on both sides of the interface.
+Therefore, direct excitation of SPPs by three-dimensional light beams incident from the dielectric onto a smooth metal surface is not possible, as the in-plane wave vector component of the incident light (kx=k0εdsinθ) is always smaller than β.
+Special techniques for phase-matching are required to overcome this momentum mismatch.

 3.1 Prism Coupling